UNSW-BINF/BINF_tut/lessons/VScode_ai.md

 > Think of three additional things you might want to do with dataset Y that you do not know how to do (or have not done before).
 Write the prompts to do this.
 How would you check that the outputs are correct here?

+### Gene set enrichment pipeline
+One standard analysis pipeline is gene set enrichment from a differential expression experiment.
+Gene set enrichment (GSE) is a method to identify properties of genes or proteins that are over-represented.
+GSE is a (relatively) straightforward method to sumamrize the results of your experiment, in particular when you believe there is some link or association to a known phenotype (e.g., enrichment for dopamine receptors in Parkinson's disease).
+It uses statistical approaches to identify significantly enriched groups of genes, and the main annotation database is the Gene Ontology ([GO](http://www.geneontology.org/)) and the Molecular Signatures database ([MSigDB](http://software.broadinstitute.org/gsea/msigdb/index.jsp)).
+The most well known method is GSEA: http://www.pnas.org/content/102/43/15545.short, but it can be a little complicated to interpret (old dispute here https://www.ncbi.nlm.nih.gov/pubmed/20048385).
+For this part, we are going to get our agent/chat to read in, tidy up and analyse an RNA-seq experiment.
+We will use data from this paper: https://genome.cshlp.org/content/22/4/602, and work through some of the analyses.

+### Q5: Reproducibility
+1. As before, set up a new folder for this part.
+2. Download the RNA-seq dataset from the paper.
+You can use an agent or do it yourself from the supplement. https://genome.cshlp.org/content/genome/suppl/2012/01/03/gr.130468.111.DC1/Supplemental.Database.primateRNAseq.zip
+3. Write prompts to replicate the analysis and plots for Supplementary Figure 5,6 and 7b (similar to Figure 1b).
+These are gene-expression specific plots.
+4. Perform a differential expression analysis.
+Why is this a good or bad idea?
+5. Perform gene set enrichment on the differential analysis.
+What do you expect to come out of this?